wp-plugins/wptouch/readme.txt

 Tested up to: 4.2.2
 License: GPLv2

-Make your WordPress website mobile-friendly with just a few clicks.

 == Description ==

 WPtouch is a mobile plugin for WordPress that automatically adds a simple and elegant mobile theme for mobile visitors to your WordPress website.
 Recommended by Google, it will instantly enable a mobile-friendly version of your website that passes the Google Mobile test, and ensure your SEO rankings do not drop due to not having a mobile-friendly website.

 The administration panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to your mobile visitors, without modifying *a single bit of code*.
 Your regular desktop theme is left intact, and will continue to show for your non-mobile visitors.